List of distortion pedals: Marshall Shredmaster

-The Shredmaster was the high-gain model of a trio of pedals—including the Bluesbreaker and Drivemaster—released by Marshall in 1991, superseding the brand's first overdrive pedal, the Guv'nor.
-While the Bluesbreaker and Drivemaster replicated the tones of specific Marshall amps, the Shredmaster was a distortion pedal.
-It replaced the other two pedals' three-band EQ setup with controls for Bass, Treble, and Contour, the last of which altered the character of the midrange while enhancing low and high frequencies.
-With poor sales, the trio was discontinued one year after their release.
-Radiohead guitarist Jonny Greenwood is often cited as the Shredmaster's most famous player.
+The Shredmaster was the high-gain pedal in a trio of pedals—including the Bluesbreaker and Drivemaster—released by Marshall in 1991, superseding the brand's first overdrive, the Guv'nor.
+Like the Bluesbreaker and Drivemaster, the Shredmaster had a black, wedged-shaped metal enclosure with a raised contour that protected the pedal's controls, which consisted in this case of Gain, Bass, Contour, Treble, and Volume.
+Contour altered the character of the midrange while enhancing low and high frequencies.
+Unlike the other two pedals, which replicated the tones of specific Marshall amps, the Shredmaster was a conventional distortion pedal.
+With poor sales, the pedals were discontinued a few years after their release.
+It was used by the guitarist Jonny Greenwood on many 1990s Radiohead songs.
 Marshall reissued the Shredmaster, Bluesbreaker, Drivemaster, and Guv'nor in 2023 as its Vintage Reissue series, in response to the pedals having become sought-after vintage gear despite their initial unpopularity.